AhmedElabd96/systemjs/docs/errors.md

 A common cause of this issue is that you are using webpack's [`output.library` option](https://webpack.js.org/configuration/output/#outputlibrary) or rollup's [`output.name` option](https://rollupjs.org/guide/en/#outputname), which both result in named AMD define.
 If your module is being imported by SystemJS, there is no benefit to keeping the library name, and you should remove it.

 Another common cause of this issue is for a third party scripts to call `define()` as part of their UMD build.
-Such scripts may call `define()` even when not triggered by `System.import()`, which can cause this error.
+Such scripts may call `define()` even when not triggered by `PentaSystem.import()`, which can cause this error.
 In such cases, consider removing the SystemJS AMD extra entirely, so that they do not call `define()` at all.

 If none of those apply to your situation, consider adding the named-register extra: